Physics-Informed Spectral Modeling for Hyperspectral Imaging: Results

-Figure~\ref{fig:projection} presents the 2D projection of \mname's latent space, obtained by applying the t-SNE method~\cite{tsne} to the 20 parameters that control the 5 spectral components ($k=5$) in the model trained on the PU dataset.
-Let us emphasize that it presents only the effects of the self-supervised training stage; the class labels in the figure have not been used.
-Clusters of observations that represent materials of similar constitution (e.g., \emph{Bitumen} and \emph{Asphalt}, \emph{Meadows} and \emph{Bare soil}) tend to overlap, which suggests that \mname has adequately captured their spectral similarity.
-Conversely, classes that have little in common (e.g., \emph{Asphalt} and \emph{Meadows}) are often separated by clear boundaries.
-In particular, some classes (\emph{Metal sheets}, \emph{Shadows}) form compact, isolated clusters, which in principle allows delineating them without explicit labeling of pixels (i.e., such clusters could be have been labeled post-hoc).
+Figure~\ref{fig:projection} presents the 2D projection of \mname's latent space, obtained by applying the t-SNE method~\cite{tsne} to the 20 parameters that control the $k=5$ spectral components in the model trained on the PU dataset.
+Clusters of observations that represent materials of similar constitution (e.g., \emph{Bitumen} and \emph{Asphalt}, \emph{Meadows} and \emph{Bare\ soil}) tend to overlap, which suggests that self-supervision was sufficient to adequately capture their spectral similarity.
+Conversely, classes that have little in common (e.g., \emph{Asphalt} and \emph{Meadows}) are clearly separated.
+Some classes (\emph{Metal sheets}, \emph{Shadows}) form compact, isolated clusters, which in principle allows delineating them without explicit labeling of pixels (i.e., labeling them post-hoc).